-Douglas “Doug” Stadter, MPA, has over 35 years of experience in planning, budgeting, implementing and operational behavioral services programs in Arkansas.
+Douglas Stadter, MPA, has over 35 years of experience in planning, budgeting, implementing, and operational behavioral services programs in Arkansas.
 He has had extensive involvement in the state budgeting process; administration of state and federally funded programs; management of private, not-for-profit organizations; and psychiatric hospital administration.

-Mr. Stadter is currently the Chief Executive Officer of Centers for Youth and Families, Inc., a comprehensive behavioral health program serving children, adolescents and young adults with an annual budget of $20 million and 350 employees.
+Mr. Stadter is currently the Chief Executive Officer of Centers for Youth and Families, Inc., a comprehensive behavioral health program serving children, adolescents, and young adults with an annual budget of 20 million dollars and 350 employees.

-Before being promoted to the Chief Executive Officer of Centers for Youth and Families, Inc. he served as the Chief Operating Officer.
-And prior to that position, Mr. Stadter was the Director of Operations for Counseling Associates, Inc. where he was responsible for overall operational functions of a community mental health center with an annual budget of $7.1 million.
+Before being promoted to the Chief Executive Officer of Centers for Youth and Families, Inc., he served as the Chief Operating Officer.
+Prior to that position, Mr. Stadter was the Director of Operations for Counseling Associates, Inc., where he was responsible for the overall operational functions of a community mental health center with an annual budget of 7.1 million dollars.
 Mr. Stadter is experienced in strategic planning both at the agency and statewide level for provider associations.
 He utilizes service processes and portfolio management tools, as well as market analysis.
 In addition, he develops business plans for new products and services, including pro forma budgeting.